Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Abstract

 \section{Abstract}

-We propose a general method for deriving prognostics-based predictive maintenance policies.
-The method takes into account the available decision options at hand, the information on the future state of the system provided by a prognostic model, as well as the costs of the underlying renewal-reward process.
-It results in heuristic policies with only a few parameters, which can be determined based on theoretical considerations or by optimization from run-to-failure data.
-We show the potential of the method on two separate predictive maintenance decision settings, namely preventive replacement and preventive ordering.
-Numerical investigations show that the derived heuristic policies achieve significantly lower cost ratios than other benchmark heuristic policies, while at the same time being more robust against overfitting.
+We propose a hybrid planning method for deriving prognostics-based predictive maintenance policies.
+The method accounts for the available decision options, the information on the future state of the system provided by a prognostic model, and the costs of the underlying renewal-reward process.
+It results in policies defined by only a few parameters, which can be determined based on theoretical considerations or by optimization from run-to-failure data.
+We demonstrate the potential of the method in two separate predictive maintenance decision settings: preventive replacement and preventive ordering.
+Numerical investigations show that the derived policies rival the performance of optimized benchmark policies, while being significantly more efficient and robust against overfitting.